libqueso/queso/README.md

 Contributing
 ------------

 Contributions are very welcome.
-If you wish to conribute, please take a few moments to review the [branching model](http://nvie.com/posts/a-successful-git-branching-model/) `QUESO` utilises.
+If you wish to contribute, please take a few moments to review the [branching model](http://nvie.com/posts/a-successful-git-branching-model/) `QUESO` utilises.